GDIATTA/GDIATTA/README.md

 - 👋 Hi, I’m @GDIATTA.
 I live in French.
 - 👀 I’m interested in IA and Software developer.
-- 🌱 I'm currently learning Data Analyse/ Data Scientist/ Data Engineer.
+- 🌱 I've learned Data Analyse/ Data Scientist/ Data Engineer and some tools of development software.
+Currently I would like to improve my knowledges about that.
 - 🌱 Passionate about solving problems of Data with technology and creating different solutions.
 - 💞️ Stay free to know a liitle more about my life, follow me on my networks where I share a little more about myself.